-The Chef Server acts as a hub for configuration data.
-The Chef Server stores cookbooks, the policies that are applied to cookbooks, and metadata that describes each registered node in the infrastructure.
-Nodes use the chef-client to ask the Chef Server for configuration details, such as recipes, templates, and file distributions.
-The chef-client then does as much of the configuration work as possible on the nodes themselves (and not on the Chef Server).
+The server acts as a hub for configuration data.
+The server stores cookbooks, the policies that are applied to nodes, and metadata that describes each registered node that is being managed by the chef-client.
+Nodes use the chef-client to ask the server for configuration details, such as recipes, templates, and file distributions.
+The chef-client then does as much of the configuration work as possible on the nodes themselves (and not on the server).
 This scalable approach distributes the configuration effort throughout the organization.

 The steps below describe the process for installing Chef Server 11.x.